Balin0x/learn-raptoreum/docs/dev/rpc/includes/listaddressgroupings.md

 ## listaddressgroupings

-Lists groups of addresses which have had their common ownership
+Lists groups of addresses which have had their common ownership made public by common use as inputs or as the resulting change in past transactions.

 ### Arguments

-No arguments.
+None

 ### Result
 ```json